kaimoy11/WSLfantasy/README.md

 # WSLfantasy
 Historical Comparative Analysis on Professional Surfers

-Beat your mates in fantasy surf and make them buy you a beer.
+•Beat your mates in fantasy surf and make them buy you a beer.

-This dataset will allow you to compare past surfer performance across different beaches, years, and opponents.
+•This dataset will allow you to compare past surfer performance across different beaches, years, and opponents.

 •	Dates included in study 2014-2019
 •	Only Male surfers